 A Historic Property Survey Report (HPSR) was originally completed in August 2001 for the proposed Mount Vernon Avenue Bridge Replacement Project.
 The SHPO concurred with the 2001 HPSR on March 1, 2002.
 A Supplemental Historic Property Survey Report (SHPSR) was prepared in March 2007 to take into account modifications to the project design, which required changes to the 2001 APE.
 The results of the 2007 study found that a building located at 240 North Mount Vernon Avenue, determined eligible for the National Register of Historic Places (NRHP) in 2001, had been demolished in 2003 and Caltrans approved a Finding of Effect for the undertaking in 2007.
-Because the SHPO did not formally concur on Caltrans' proposed Adverse Effect finding, Caltrans assumed concurrence and proceeded with a Memorandum of Agreement

-(MOA), signed by the SHPO in 2009 and later by Caltrans in 2011.
-In addition, an amendment to the MOA was completed in March 2018 to include SBCTA as a concurring party.
+Because the SHPO did not formally concur on Caltrans' proposed Adverse Effect finding, Caltrans assumed concurrence and proceeded with a Memorandum of Agreement (MOA), signed by the SHPO in 2009 and later by Caltrans in 2011.
+An amendment to the MOA was completed in March 2018 to extend the expiration date of the original MOA and to replace the City of San Bernardino with SBCTA.
+A second amendment to the MOA was prepared because Caltrans in consultation with SHPO determined that project scope changes subsequent to execution of the MOA resulted in the expansion of the APE, resulting in the potential to affect subsurface historical archaeological deposits within the northwest quadrant of the APE.
+As a result, a second amendment to the MOA and a Cultural Resources Discovery and Monitoring Plan to address the potential for subsurface sensitivity for historical archaeological deposits has been prepared and was approved by SHPO on September 5, 2018.
+The MOA and CRDMP are found in Appendix F of this Supplemental Environmental Assessment.
 A second SHPSR was prepared to take into account proposed improvements/refinements to the project design presented in the first SHPSR, which resulted in additional changes to the APE.
 The SHPO concurred with the findings in the second SHPSR on May 1, 2018.